orkhanahmadov/laravel-commentable/README.md

 This package provides adding comments to any of your existing Eloquent models.

+## Requirements

+- PHP 7.2 or higher
+- Laravel 6 or higher

 ## Installation

 You can install the package via composer: